 Qualified Domestic Relations Orders

-Commonly, a couple’s separation agreement will provide for one of parties to share in the other’s retirement benefits (pension, 401(k) plan, etc.).
+Commonly, a couple’s separation agreement will provide for one of the parties to share in the other’s retirement benefits (for example, a pension or 401(k) plan).
 In most cases, this will require a court order, which is referred to as a Qualified Domestic Relations Order, or a “QDRO”.
-Again, Divorce Mediation Professionals will prepare the order, get it approved by the plan administrator, submit it to the court and, when it is signed by a judge, serve it on the plan administrator who will be required to make the ultimate division.
+Again, Divorce Mediation Professionals will prepare the order, submit it to the court and ensure that it is processed to completion.

 Post- and Pre-Nuptial Agreements